The Highway Code is the official guide for road users for Great Britain. It applies to all road users including horse riders (Rules 49-55).

-The Highway Code refers to the legal requirement that a person MUST NOT take a horse onto a footpath or pavement.
-This legal requirement is set out in the Highways Act 1935 which makes it a criminal offence to wilfully ride or lead or drive a horse on a footpath or causeway by the side of a road made or set apart for the use or accommodation of foot passengers.
+The Code refers to the legal requirement that a person MUST NOT take a horse onto a footpath or pavement.
+It is a criminal offence under the Highways Act 1935 to wilfully ride or lead or drive a horse on a footpath or causeway by the side of a road made or set apart for the use or accommodation of foot passengers.

 Cycle tracks, bridleways and equestrian crossings

-The Highway Code advises riders not to take a horse onto a cycle track, to use a bridleway where possible and to use equestrian crossings where available.
-The Highway Code also advises riders to dismount at level crossings where a “horse rider dismount” sign is displayed.
+The Code advises riders not to take a horse onto a cycle track, to use a bridleway where possible and to use equestrian crossings where available.
+The Code also advises riders to dismount at level crossings where a ‘horse rider dismount’ sign is displayed.

-The Highway Code advises riders to avoid roundabouts wherever possible.
-Where a rider does use a roundabout, the Highway Code advises riders to:
+The Code advises riders to avoid roundabouts wherever possible.
+Where a rider does use a roundabout, the Code advises riders to: